keyboard_arrow_up

 Storage Vessels

-Include air tanks, hot water tanks, propane or other gas tanks, which contain contents under pressure when needed.
+Designed to hold pressurized substances, storage vessels include air tanks, hot water tanks, and propane or gas tanks, ensuring reliable containment until contents are needed.

 Thick Walled Pressure